HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

 # Majority Voting

 ### WORK IN PROGRESS
-This project concerns some agent-based models and simulations of majority voting.
+This project concerns agent-based models and simulations of majority voting.
 The main goal is to investigate under which conditions majority voting succeeds in selecting the alternative that is in the best interest of the majority.